Hinton Admiral railway station

-Hinton Admiral railway station is a station serving the villages of Bransgore and Hinton and the town of Highcliffe on the Hampshire/Dorset border in southern England.
+Hinton Admiral railway station is a station serving the villages of Bransgore and Hinton and the seaside town of Highcliffe on the Hampshire/Dorset border in southern England.
 It is 101 mi 5 chain down the line from London Waterloo.

 The station is on the stretch of line opened in 1888 between Brockenhurst and Christchurch to provide a direct line from London to Bournemouth, bypassing the original "Castleman's Corkscrew" line via Ringwood and reducing that line to a backwater.

 There is no village as such named Hinton Admiral.
 The station was originally named Hinton after the nearby village, but shortly after being opened was renamed Hinton Admiral to share its name with Hinton Admiral House, the residence of Sir George Tapps-Gervis-Meyrick who owned the land on which the station was built.

 The station was host to a Southern Railway camping coach from 1938 to 1939.
 A camping coach was also positioned here by the Southern Region from 1954 to 1960, the coach was replaced from 1961 to 1965 by a Pullman camping coach.

 Services

 The station and all passenger train services calling here are operated by South Western Railway.
-The platforms are able to accommodate trains of up to five coaches (444 and 442 Stock) or six coaches (450 Stock), longer trains only open the doors in the first five or six coaches depending on the type of unit operating the service.
+The platforms are able to accommodate trains of up to five coaches on the 444 Stock or six coaches on the 450 Stock.

 As of February 2022, the following services call here in both directions: